Charges filed in 2017 deaths of 2 teens crossing street

 FLINT, Mich.
-(AP) - A man has been charged with manslaughter and other crimes, more than two years after two teens were struck by a car and killed in Flint.

-Prosecutor David Leyton says the case “kind of fell between the cracks” after a Flint officer handling the investigation resigned.
+(AP) - A man has been charged with manslaughter and other crimes, more than two years after two teens were struck and killed by a car in Flint in a case that “kind of fell between the cracks,” a prosecutor said.

+Jerry Turnbow, 27, of Grand Rapids appeared in court Wednesday and was ordered to jail on a $500,000 bond.
-Ashyrinta Clemons and Tatiana Brown were killed in August 2017 while crossing a street in what police described as a hit-and-run.
-They were 13 years old.
-Jerry Turnbow of Grand Rapids appeared in court Wednesday.

-The Flint Journal says Turnbow had turned himself in after the crash but was released.
+Ashyrinta Clemons and Tatiana Brown, both 13, were killed in August 2017 while crossing a Flint street.
+Police described it as a hit-and-run.
+Turnbow turned himself in after the crash but was eventually released, The Flint Journal reported.

+Genesee County prosecutor David Leyton said his office first rejected charges because police didn’t have enough evidence to show Turnbow was the driver.
+The investigation lost steam when a Flint officer assigned to the case quit in 2018 due to his own crimes.

+Leyton said he was told about the case by Sheldon Neeley before Neeley was recently elected mayor.

+“The case kind of fell between the cracks at the time. … When somebody did pick it up they weren’t as aggressive in investigating it as I would have liked,” Leyton said of police.

-Turnbow remained in jail Friday on a $500,000 bond.
-No defense attorney is listed yet in the court file.
+No defense attorney is listed yet for Turnbow in the court file.

+“It’s our job now to prove the case beyond a reasonable doubt so we’ve got a long way to go,” Leyton said.

 Sign up for Daily Newsletters